 Note: Make sure you clean and dry the toys before putting them on top of the cupcakes.

 Instead of placing the cupcake stand directly on the table, I placed it into a large bowl and then filled the bowl with cookie clams.

 Sea life shaped sandwiches

 All you need are ocean themed cookie cutters to make these shaped sandwiches.
 Add the filling of your choice.

 Tip: Place cookie cutters on the serving tray you intend on using so you can make sure that the sandwiches will fit perfectly before cutting them out.

-Once all of the food was set up, the kids loved snacking while reading, watching a movie, and licking the icing off the toys.
+The kids loved snacking while reading, watching a movie, and licking the icing off the toys.